rtiangha/CowPrompt/README.md

 # CowPrompt
 **CowPrompt** is a simple wrapper script for `xcowsay` (or `cowsay`) and `fortune` that can be used to display any message contained in a single, specific fortune data file to the screen.

-It comes in two versions. `cowprompt` displays prompts to any screen using an X Windows environment, can `cowprompt-cli` displays prompts to terminal screens.
+It comes in two versions. `cowprompt` displays prompts to any screen using an X Windows environment, and `cowprompt-cli` displays prompts to terminal screens.

 ## What is it for?
 The main intent for CowPrompt is to display writing or creative prompts for writers taking part in self-challenges such as [NaNoWriMo](https://nanowrimo.org), but can also be used for any purpose where prompts or messages need to be displayed onto the screen on demand.